Although I gave up on tuning AwesomeWM configuration years ago and switched

 navigating to photos directory in Nautilus, I instinctively spawn a new terminal

-window with Super + Enter and type eog ~/pics/filename.jpg
+window with Super + Enter and type eog ~/pics/filename.jpg.
+This has become

 harder as I replaced almost all desktop applications provided by my